 As previously reported, on December 29, 2016, a shareholder filed a putative class action against the Company and certain former employees in the U.S. District Court for the District of Connecticut, alleging that defendants made misrepresentations and omissions about SOLIRIS.
 On April 12, 2017, the court appointed a lead plaintiff.
 On July 14, 2017, the lead plaintiff filed an amended putative class action complaint against the Company and seven current or former employees.
 Defendants moved to dismiss the amended complaint on September 12, 2017.
 Plaintiffs filed an opposition to defendants' motion to dismiss on November 13, 2017, and defendants' filed a reply brief in further support of their motion on December 28, 2017.
 On March 26, 2019, the court held a telephonic status conference.
-During that conference, the court informed counsel that it was preparing a ruling granting the Defendants' pending motion to dismiss.
+During that conference, the court informed counsel that it was preparing a ruling granting the defendants' pending motion to dismiss.
 The court inquired of plaintiffs' counsel whether they intended to seek leave to amend their complaint, and indicated that if they wished to file a second amended complaint, they would be allowed to do so.
 On April 2, 2019, the court granted plaintiffs until May 31, 2019 to file a second amended complaint, thereby rendering moot defendants' pending motion to dismiss.
-On May 31, 2019, Plaintiffs filed a second amended complaint, thereby rendering moot defendants' pending motion to dismiss.
-On May 31, 2019, Plaintiffs filed a second amended complaint against the same defendants.
+On May 31, 2019, plaintiffs filed a second amended complaint against the same defendants.
 The complaint alleges that defendants engaged in securities fraud, including by making misrepresentations and omissions in its public disclosures concerning the Company's SOLIRIS sales practices, management changes, and related investigations, between January 30, 2014 and May 26, 2017, and that the Company's stock price dropped upon the purported disclosure of the alleged fraud.
 The plaintiffs seek to recover unspecified monetary relief, unspecified equitable and injunctive relief, interest, and attorneys' fees and costs.
-Def amended complaint is due August 2, 2019; plaintiffs' opposition to that motion is due October 2, 2019; and defendants' reply in further support of their motion is due November 16, 2019.
-Given the early stage of these proceedings, we cannot presently predict the likelihood of obtaining dismissal of the case, nor can we estimate the possible loss or range of loss at this time.
+Defendants' filed a motion to dismiss the amended complaint on August 2, 2019; plaintiffs' filed their opposition to that motion on October 2, 2019; and defendants' reply in further support of their motion is due November 16, 2019.
+Given the early stage of these proceedings, we cannot presently predict the likelihood of obtaining dismissal of the case (or the ultimate outcome of the case if the motion to dismiss is denied by the court), nor can we estimate the possible loss or range of loss at this time.